Recipes from professional Chef Tallyrand:

 toast or not to toast?
 The habit of toasting saffron

-more flavour and colour from them) is a dangerous practice,
+more flavour and colour from them) is a dangerous practice.

-it is too easy to burn the delicate, expensive saffron
+It is too easy to burn the delicate, expensive saffron

-threads and the other safer method of extraction mentioned
+threads.
+The other safer method of extraction mentioned

 above is easier, safer and equally effective.
 When working